Vyral/greg-harrelson-recruiting/_drafts/you-shouldnt-care-if-the-market-shiftsheres-why.md

 {% include youtube.html %}

-If you set your business up correctly, you needn’t be worried about a market shift.
-Here are three tips to help you do just that.
+<center>If you set your business up correctly, you needn’t be worried about a market shift.
+Here are three tips to help you do just that.</center>

 As a professional agent, should you care if our market shifts?